 Following the City Hall commission, Daphne purchased a double block at 147-149 Gladstone Road, Highgate Hill, just a few minutes walk from her parents’ house in Rosebery Street.
 The block also had a frontage on Chester Street.
 She relocated her studio from the City Hall roof to this location where she also built a cottage.

 The cottage was designed by the architect Robert Cummings.
 Like Daphne Mayo, he had been awarded the Queensland Wattle League scholarship, in 1924.

 One of the masons she had worked with at the City Hall, G. G. Pilling, made her a Brisbane tuff fence in Chester Street that had a sign “Studio” on the end post.
-Unlike the cottage and studio, the fence has survived, however the post appears to have been demolished to allow room for wheelie bin storage for the block of flats that now occupies the site.
+The fence has survived, although the post appears to have been demolished to allow room for wheelie bin storage for the block of flats that now occupies the site.

 The Women’s War Memorial

 Another important work completed in Brisbane was the women’s memorial at Anzac Square in 1931.
 Originally this was to be a bronze panel with an accompanying fountain but lack of funds led to it being a carved stone panel with a drinking fountain.

 Daphne’s idea was for figures representing a serviceman, a servicewoman, a worker and a ‘woman keeping the home front going’ but the organising committee wanted a design representing all the branches of the Australian forces.

 The first soldier is said to be a likeness of Daphne’s brother Richard.